In this guide we’ll take a look at the best lawn rollers for UK Gardens.

 The 30-litre drum can be filled with water or sand.
 The filling hole is just under 3 cm wide so using a funnel makes it easier to fill.
 The drum weighs approximately 36 kg when filled with water and 60 kg when filled with sand.

-This roller was easy to assemble and is made of heavy, green painted galvanised steel.
+This Oypla Galvanised Steel Lawn Roller was easy to assemble and is made of heavy, green painted galvanised steel.
 The handle is foldable for easy storage and there is a handy scraper bar which prevents loose material falling back onto the lawn.

 However, for light rolling in a small to medium garden, this would definitely do the job and it is well built for the price.